We’re here to offer support, companionship and advice for older members of the LGBTQ community (50+).

 People with HIV who commence treatment early and who maintain effective control of their HIV viral load have a life expectancy no different from the general population.
 This has been clearly demonstrated in large studies of people in high income countries with access to best practice HIV clinical care.

-However, HIV infection could still damage the immune system.
-HIV potentially causes premature ageing of the immune system, which means there may be at risk of disease at an earlier age or at slightly increased rates compared to the general population.
+For those in our communities who were living with HIV before effective HIV treatments, HIV may have damaged their immune system or contributed to premature ageing of the immune system.
+Some who are living longer term with HIV may be at risk of disease at an earlier age or at slightly increased rates compared to the general population.

-Potential health issues may include cardiovascular disease, cancer, chronic kidney disease, diabetes, osteoporosis, frailty, and neurocognitive deficits.
+Potential health concerns may include cardiovascular disease, cancer, chronic kidney disease, diabetes, osteoporosis, frailty, and neurocognitive deficits.

 Find out more about HIV and ageing via the LOVE Project website

-Counsellors use a solutions focused model drawing on a range of approaches to best meet the needs of individuals and couples.
+The service provides short term (up to 12 sessions) counselling to assist people to manage their health and wellbeing.
+Counsellors use a solution focused model drawing on a range of approaches to best meet the needs of individuals and couples.

-For more information or to undertake an intake assessment, please contact your nearest ACON office or to enquire about making an appointment click here.
+For more information or to undertake a brief intake assessment, please complete the Online Intake Form or contact your nearest ACON office.

 LGBTQ+ Counselling and Support

-LGBTQ+ counselling in Sydney is available Tues and Thurs evenings.
+LGBTQ+ counselling is available via telehealth or in person (in Surry Hills) on Tuesday and Thursday evenings.
 For appointment options in regional NSW please contact the relevant office.

 - People who use violence

-For more information or to undertake a brief assessment please contact your nearest ACON office or submit an enquiry.
+For more information or to undertake a brief intake assessment, please complete the Online Intake Form or contact your nearest ACON office.

 Substance Support Counselling

-We provide confidential FREE short-term counselling (up to 12 sessions) for sexuality and gender diverse people and people with HIV seeking support in relation to their use of alcohol and other drugs.
+We provide FREE and confidential short-term counselling (up to 12 sessions) for people living with HIV and LGBTQ+ people aged 18 years and older seeking support in relation to their use of alcohol and other drugs.
+We also offer short term counselling support to people who are concerned about the drug and alcohol use of an LGBTQ+ family (chosen or biological) member, partner, friend or other loved one.

-Our counsellors work from a harm reduction approach to assist clients reach their goals to manage use, reduce or quit.
+We work from a harm reduction approach to assist clients to reach their goals to manage use, reduce or quit.

 This service is offered face to face in Sydney.
-It is also available via telehealth for individuals living in Sydney or across regional NSW.
+It is also available via telehealth for people living in Sydney or across regional NSW.

-For more information or to undertake a brief assessment please contact our Sydney office or submit an enquiry.
+For more information or to undertake a brief intake assessment, please complete the Online Intake Form or contact your nearest ACON office.

 Care Coordination